February For The Fans on Capital Network, February 2025 – Specific Rules

 Details of the Promotion:

-3. To enter the Promotion, you must listen to Capital on Monday 3rd February 2025.
-Between 1pm and 4pm there will be 1 Promotion round in total.
+3. To enter the Promotion, you must listen to Capital on Tuesday 4th February 2025 between 0800 - 1600.
+There will be 3 Promotion rounds in total.
 All competition rounds exclude Capital Scotland

-4. During the setup for each Promotion round, the presenter will reveal the artist and the date and location of the Event which forms the Prize for that Promotion round.

 5. Following the instructions of the presenter(s) on-air, you must text in with the keyword FAN to 83958 (the ‘Text Message Line’) when you hear the specific artist song , as specified in the Promotion setup, played in full.